AregSPZ/armenian-it-salaries/README.md

 # IT salaries in Armenia

 # Overview
-The project involves analyzing monthly salary data in AMD of tech professionals in Armenia to uncover patterns and trends.
+The project involves analyzing monthly salary data in AMD (after paying the taxes) of tech professionals in Armenia to uncover patterns and trends.
 At the end a machine learning regression model is trained to effectively predict salaries and gain insights.

 # Goal
 The primary goal is to provide insights into salary distributions and factors affecting salaries in the Armenian tech industry.